liangeric/liangeric.github.io/_pages/experience.md

 Research Assistant

 August 2020 - Present
-  * Used NLP and clustering to analyze data from Pennsylvania Prison Society, Correctional Association of New York, and John Howard Association in Illinois to develop cross-state indicators of differing levels in prison quality
+  * Used NLP and clustering to analyze data from Pennsylvania Prison Society, Correctional Association of New York, and John Howard Association of Illinois to develop cross-state indicators of differing levels in prison quality

 ### Behavioral Health Research Laboratory, Carnegie Mellon University
 Research Assistant